mistermemer/dankmemerwebsite/src/server/data/blogs/the-hoax.md

 I'm going to pursue a career elsewhere, hopefully in the gaming industry, as Dank Memer has shown me where my passions truly lie.
 And if I do end up finding something, it won't mean the end of the bot—just the end of my participation in the bot.

 If you'd like to connect with me and talk about this, please reach out to me in my DMs on Twitter [(@realmelmsie)](https://twitter.com/realmelmsie).
 I will not be accepting Discord friend requests to chat, and I will not be around the official server for a while.

+## TLDR (Summary)

+- This hoax is exactly that, a hoax.

+- Discord did not verify this to be true.

+- We haven't got the means or motive to do what is claimed.

+- These false accusations have damaged us a lot.

+- I will be removing myself from the bot for a few months for my own mental health.